ShishirPatil/gorilla/goex/README.md

   sqlite> .database
   ```

-  And now your `.db` file will be created!
+  Press `Ctrl-D` to exit out and now your `.db` file will be created!

 - Run `demo/env_setup.py` to get your environment variables set up
+  Use default values if you are running just the demo.

   ```
   python3 demo/env_setup.py